ait-testbed/atb-ansible-opensearch/README.md

 ### Minimum hardware requirements:

 - Memory: min.
 8GB RAM or more
-- CPU: 2 cores or mroe
+- CPU: 2 cores or more

 # Configuration